Ctiger06/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 |      | fBodyGyroJerkMag-std()  | Mean, by Subject and YActivity, of standard deviation of the FFT of the magnitude of angular velocity jerk  | [-0.03985738,0.28783462]                                                                         | numeric, continuous                   | A, B, C, D |

-A	These features come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+A:	These features come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.  and filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Acceleration readings were separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 The body acceleration signal is obtained by subtracting the gravity from the total acceleration (measured in units of 'g').

-B	Subsequently, the body linear acceleration and angular velocity (radians/sec) were derived in time to obtain Jerk signals.
+B:	Subsequently, the body linear acceleration and angular velocity (radians/sec) were derived in time to obtain Jerk signals.

-C	The magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+C:	The magnitude of these three-dimensional signals were calculated using the Euclidean norm.

-D	Finally a Fast Fourier Transform (FFT) was applied to some of these signals.
+D:	Finally a Fast Fourier Transform (FFT) was applied to some of these signals.
 (Note the 'f' to indicate frequency domain signals).